KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AQI by ryck](https://github.com/ryck/MMM-AQI)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - node_helper.js: Line 32, Column 14: 'error' is defined but never used. (rule: no-unused-vars)

 ### [MMM-aqicn by gpailler](https://github.com/gpailler/MMM-aqicn)